BlockBoy/AllPE/README.md

 This is a FREE Minecraft Pocket Edition plugin for server software like(Pocketmine,Genisys,ClearSky,etc);

+If you wanna use beta features please use Beta-Features Branch.

 This is developed by me under MIT Licence(You can read more on Licence Document);

 I don't have anything if you copy my plugin code,but please credit me:)